IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
 		- Macaw accidentally left one of Orin's letters at the Rookery
-- Assassin sniped gyrfalcon while they were off service in their apt
+- Assassin sniped gyrfalcon while they were off service in their apt (in the mouth, while they yawned?)
 - Incite the riot by having automata fire into the strikers (3a)
 	- actually Kingfisher's automata under her control, not Giltstern's
 - faked lividity by beating up the body - corinsson casted Lightning Arrow to get electrocution burns